Heinkel He 111: Military variants

-He 111 A – D
+He 111A – D

 The initial reports from the test pilot, Gerhard Nitschke, were favourable.
 The He 111's flight performance and handling were impressive although it dropped its wing in the stall.
 As a result, the passenger variants had their wings reduced from 25 to 23 m.
 The military aircraft – V1, V3 and V5 had a span of 22.6 m.

 The first prototypes were underpowered, as they were equipped with 431 kW BMW VI 6.0 V12 in-line engines.
 This was eventually increased to 745 kW with the installation of the DB (Daimler-Benz) 600 engines in the V5, which became the prototype of the "B" series.

 Only ten He 111 A-0 models based on the V3 were built, but they proved to be underpowered and were eventually sold to China.
 The type had been lengthened by 1.2 m) due to the extra 7.92 mm MG 15 machine gun in the nose.
 Another gun position was installed on top of the fuselage, and a third in a ventral position as a retractable "dustbin" turret.
 The bomb bay was divided into two compartments and could carry 680 kg of bombs.
 The problem with these additions was that the weight of the aircraft reached 8200 kg.
 The He 111's performance was seriously reduced; in particular, the BMW VI 6.0 Z engines, which had been underpowered from the beginning, made the increase in weight even more problematic.
 The increased length also altered the 111's aerodynamic strengths and reduced its excellent handling on takeoffs and landings.

 The crews found the aircraft difficult to fly, and its top speed was reduced significantly.
 Production was shut down after the pilots reports reached the Ministry of Aviation.
 However, a Chinese delegation was visiting Germany and they considered the He 111 A-0 fit for their needs and purchased seven machines.